aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/_index.md

 ```
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}
-{{< blocks/products/pf/feature-page-options pairs="ppt-to-pptx pptx-to-ppt potm-to-pptm potx-to-pot ppsm-to-ppsx" >}}
+{{< blocks/products/pf/feature-page-options pairs="ppt-to-pptx pptx-to-ppt potm-to-pptm potx-to-pot ppsm-to-ppsx ppt-to-word pptx-to-word" >}}

 {{% blocks/products/pf/feature-page-section  h2="C# PowerPoint to PDF Conversion" %}}

-For converting PowerPoint slides to PDF accurately, Programmers can load the document using Presentation class and use [PdfOptions class](https://apireference.aspose.com/slides/net/aspose.slides.export/pdfoptions) for all specific and custom options like text compression level, Jpeg quality, the behavior of metafiles, converting hidden slides as well as selecting specific slides and more.
+For converting PowerPoint slides to PDF accurately, Programmers can load the document using Presentation class and use [PdfOptions class](https://reference.aspose.com/slides/net/aspose.slides.export/pdfoptions) for all specific and custom options like text compression level, Jpeg quality, the behavior of metafiles, converting hidden slides as well as selecting specific slides and more.
 Even there is option to protect the converted PDF file with password.
 {{% blocks/products/pf/feature-page-code h3="C# PowerPoint to PDF Converter Code" %}}

 ```cs